sabbir-subhan/appium-Python/README.md

  (usually, it occurs after switching iOS versions)
 - An unknown server-side error occurred while processing the command.
 Original error: Command failed: ideviceinstaller -u  ????? - observed on iPad with iOS9 ?????  (try "brew install --HEAD ideviceinstaller")   ??
 - Error: connect ECONNREFUSED 127.0.0.1:8100   -- reinstall appium - npm uninstall -g appium + npm install -g appium
 - (The application does not have a valid signature.)  -- rebuild and install OCA app through Xcode
+- When running on Android, Appium sometimes can freeze on "Getting connected devices..." ---> restart Appium server